kayex/color/README.md

 # Usage
 The color value can either be passed as the sole argument to `color`, or entered interactively after running the program without any arguments.

 Color tries to be as accomodating as possible when parsing input.
-The following formats are known to work:
+The following formats are currently supported:

 | Format                | Example                  |
 | --------------------- | ------------------------ |